simphotonics/directed_graph/README.md

 example below shows how to construct an object of type [`DirectedGraph`][DirectedGraph].

-The graph classes provided by this library are generic with type argument `T extends Object`, that is `T` must be non-nullable.
+The graph classes provided by this library are generic with type argument `T extends Object` (that is `T` must be non-nullable).
+The graphs extend [`Iterable`][Iterable] making it possible to iterate over the graph vertices.

 Graph vertices can be sorted if `T is Comparable` or if a custom comparator function is provided.

-Note: If `T is Comparable` and no comparator is provided, then the following default comparator is added:
+Note: If `T is Comparable` and no comparator is provided, then the following default comparator is automatically provided:
 ```Dart
 (T left, T right) =>  (left as Comparable<T>).compareTo(right);
 ```
-Compared to an explicit comparator this function contains a cast and the benchmarks show that is approximatly 3 &times; slower.
-For large graphs it is advisable to follow the example below and explicitly provide a comparator.

 In the example below, a custom comparator is used to sort vertices in lexicographical order.